-The ‘Sycamore Gap’ Tree near Hadrian’s wall was recently crowned England’s Tree of the year by The Woodland Trust.
-The Sycamore tree, is photogenically located in a dip between two small hills.
-It will now compete, along with the winning trees from the other UK regions, for the title of European Tree of the Year 2017 (results announced on March 21, 2017).
-The tree is also known as the ‘Robin Hood’ tree and is cared for by the National Trust.
+The ‘Sycamore Gap’ Tree near Hadrian’s wall was crowned England’s Tree of the year by The Woodland Trust in 2016.
+The Sycamore tree, photogenically located in a dip between two small hills, is also known as the ‘Robin Hood’ tree and is cared for by the National Trust.
 So wrap up well and hike the 5 miles from the Roman Fort at Housesteads, along the UNESCO World Heritage Roman wall footpath, to the iconic tree in the footsteps of the Roman legions.

 Near Bardon Mill, Hexham, Northumberland, NE47 6NN

 Great for families, walkers, beach lovers and history buffs !